 What are the cheapest cars to insure for teen drivers in California?

-The Honda CR-V, Honda Odyssey, Subaru Forester and Volkswagen Tiguan are among the most affordable cars to insure for 18-year-old drivers in California.
-On the other hand, vehicles like the Mercedes-AMG GT, BMW i7 and Maserati Quattroporte come with higher insurance costs for young drivers.
+The Honda CR-V, Honda Odyssey, Subaru Forester and Volkswagen Tiguan are some of the cheapest cars to insure for an 18-year-old driver in California.
+On the other hand, Mercedes-AMG GT, BMW i7 and Maserati Quattroporte are the most expensive vehicles to insure for a young driver.

 Methodology